SAP-archive/bot-connector/README.md

-# Recast.AI Connector
+# Bot Connector

-Connector allows you to connect your bot to multiple messaging channels.
+Bot Connector allows you to connect your bot to multiple messaging channels.

-It provides a higher level API to manage several messaging platforms at once, and lets you focus on our bot by using a simple and unique format to talk to the entire world.
+It provides a higher level API to manage several messaging platforms at once, and lets you focus on your bot by using a simple and unique format to talk to the entire world.

 ## Documentation